Ant (character): Plot

-Vol. 2 (Image Comics; 2005–2007)
+Vol. 2 (Image Comics, 2005–2007)

 The second volume, published by Image Comics and titled "Reality Bites", featured heavy hitters such as Spawn and the Savage Dragon as co-stars, featuring an Invincible plush doll.
 This series ran for 11 issues.

 Issue #8 became infamous for a scene where a stripper removes her underwear, exposing her posterior.
 The creator later apologized for the scene.

-Story
+Plot

 An adult Hannah Washington wakes up in a mental institution, where she has been told all her memories are the result of a coping mechanism described as a "juvenile power fantasy."
 But, little by little, her fantasies of her life as Ant become more and more real.

-Vol. 3 (Big City Comics; 2008)
+Vol. 3 (Big City Comics, 2008)

 Ant: Unleashed is the third volume of the series, released in 2008 by Big City Comics.
 This run focuses on a more mature version of Ant.
 Six issues were scheduled, but only the first three were published as of May 2008, later issues being cancelled without a resolution to the story.
 Ant subsequently appeared in the spin-off miniseries Omega One, featuring Shi.

-Vol. 2 continued (Image Comics; 2021)
+Vol. 2 continued (Image Comics, 2021)

-In 2012 ANT creator Mario Gully sold ANT to Savage Dragon creator Erik Larsen.
-Fourteen years after its previous issue was published, Ant's second volume will be concluded with its 12th issue in June of 2021 and a new series will be launched in the future.
+In 2012, Mario Gully sold Ant to Savage Dragon creator Erik Larsen.
+Fourteen years after its previous issue was published, Ant's second volume was concluded with its 12th issue in June of 2021, written and illustrated by Larsen.

+Vol. 4 (Image Comics, 2021–2022)

+The fourth volume of the series was launched in November 2021 by Image Comics, written and illustrated by Erik Larsen.
+This series ran for 6 issues.

 Powers and abilities

-Ant possesses the typical enhanced speed and strength of many bug-based superheroes, but in addition she has bladed antennae which provide her with superhuman-level senses and weapon application.
+Ant possesses the typical enhanced speed and strength of many bug-based superheroes.
+She can lift up to 5 tonnes without sweating but have the potential to reach 7 tonnes in extreme conditions.
+She has superb stamina which allows her to perform at her peak for 48 hours until fatigue kicks in.
+In addition she has bladed antennae which provide her with superhuman-level senses and weapon application.
 One of the more interesting aspects of the character is her exoskeleton, which appears to be regenerated by use of her blood-sugar.
 When her armor wears down, it breaks off rather quickly and she must recharge her blood-sugar in order to regenerate it.
 She seems to use some kind of spray-can with an ant symbol to do this.